beljac22/gvsu-cis350/docs/High-Level Tasks.md

 ## Incomplete -

-- Name: UML Diagrams Created
-  - Description:
-    - This includes the use case, class, communication, and sequence diagrams.
-  - Expected Time to Complete:
-    - 15 HOURS
-  - Responsible (person in charge):
-    - Hunter Morningstar
-- Name: CLI Functionality Testing

-  - Description:
-    - Testing for the CLI functionality.
-  - Expected Time to Complete:
-    - 5 HOURS
-  - Responsible (person in charge):
-    - Hunter Morningstar

-- Name: UI Functionality Testing

-  - Description:
-    - Testing for the UI functionality.
-  - Expected Time to Complete:
-    - 5 HOURS
-  - Responsible (person in charge):
-    - Hunter Morningstar

-- Name: Sign In

-  - Description:
-    - Users can successfully sign in and they’ll be redirected to the previous page they were on.
-  - Expected Time to Complete:
-    - 3.5 HOURS
-  - Responsible (person in charge):
-    - Horacio Vasquez

-- Name: Sign Out

-  - Description:
-    - Users can successfully sign out and they’ll notice the username icon going back to the Login link.
-  - Expected Time to Complete:
-    - 3.5 HOURS
-  - Responsible (person in charge):
-    - Horacio Vasquez

 - Name: Display of Average Ratings
   - Description:
     - Users can see the average ratings for each bathroom and anytime someone submits a new rating, users will notice an updated average when they reload the website.
   - Expected Time to Complete: